bradcypert/presentations/adaptable-apps-with-flutter/slides.md

 ---

 <!-- _class: lead -->
-# Except that's not an option and it doesn't work!
+# Except that's not an option!

 ---